Gesare-n/OOP-Problem/README.md

 To use this p:roject, follow these steps:

-1. Clone the repository git
+1. Clone the repository 'git clone https://github.com/Gesare-n/OOP-Problem'
-2. Import the 'create_scoreboard()' function into your code :from scoreboard import create_scoreboard 3.Define a list of participant objects with their names and food quantities 4.Generate scoreboard by calling the 'create_scoreboard()'function
+2. Import the 'create_scoreboard()' function into your code :from scoreboard import create_scoreboard
+3. Define a list of participant objects with their names and food quantities
+4. Generate scoreboard by calling the 'create_scoreboard()'function

 ##License
 MIT